marshall-do-goldenowl/webdev-intern-assignment/README.md

 # Technical Requirements

-You can use any front-end library/framework like React, Angular, Vue, ... or just simple things with HTML + CSS + Javascript (JQuery).
+- You can use any front-end library/framework like React, Angular, Vue, ... or just simple things with HTML + CSS + Javascript (JQuery).
+- You can use any language that you comfortable with for back-end (Ruby, Java, PHP, ...)
+It a plus if you can use Ruby.
+- You can use MySQL, PostgresSQL, MongoDB or any databases.
+- Draw one flowchart diagram and one DB diagram for your project.

 - Products data:
   - [`./app/data/shoes.json`](./app/data/shoes.json)